shyam-185/FUZZERS-FALL2024-SQA/REPO.md

   5. Logging follows Python’s `logging` module for standardization and ease of use.

 #### 4.d.
 Continuous Integration
-- A GitHub Actions pipeline was implemented to:
+- A GitHub Actions pipeline was implemented to scan all of the code for bugs and security weaknesses.
-  - Run `pytest` to execute test cases and generate reports.
-  - Execute `fuzz.py` for automated fuzzing.
-  - Perform static security analysis with `Bandit`.
-- Workflow is triggered on every push and pull request to the `main` branch.

-### Execution Evidence
-#### Git Hook Output
-- The CSV report of security scans (`hook_report.csv`) contains the following columns:
-  - File Name
-  - Line Number
-  - Issue Description
-  - Severity Level

-#### Fuzzing Results
-- The `fuzz.py` script executed successfully, testing five methods.
-- No critical crashes were observed, but logs show detailed execution traces.

-#### Forensic Logs
-- Forensic logs provide a trail of execution for key methods.
-Examples include:
-  - `INFO: Executing giveTimeStamp method`
-  - `INFO: Analyzing file: sample.py`
-  - `INFO: Checking logging for data: user_input`

-#### CI Pipeline Logs
-- Test results and analysis outputs are generated in each pipeline run.
-Key reports include:
-  - `pytest` JUnit XML report
-  - `Bandit` security analysis report
-  - Fuzzing execution logs

 ### Lessons Learned
-- Integrating forensic logging can significantly improve traceability and debugging.
+- Integrating forensic logging can significantly improve traceability and debugging efforts.
-- Fuzz testing is a robust approach to uncover edge cases and unexpected behaviors.
+- Fuzz testing is a great approach to find bugs and unexpected problems throughout the coding process.
-- Continuous integration ensures code quality and reduces manual testing efforts.
+- Continuous integration ensures code quality and reduces the time that manual testing would take.
-- Security tools like Bandit help identify vulnerabilities early in the development process.

 ### Conclusion
-The project demonstrates a practical application of software quality assurance techniques, enabling a systematic approach to improving software reliability and security.
+This project demonstrates a practical application of software quality assurance techniques, allowing us to work together as a team to accomplish a common